Altitude 21m a.s.l

 The old man and the sea! © tomrainbow

-Good deep water soloing (DWS) if you can avoid the anglers and their rubbish.
+The deep water soloing (DWS) is excellent and is unrestricted so the season starts whenever you are brave enough.
+The venue is less plagued by anglers rubbish than in previous years.
 Dave Henderson's website provides an excellent miniguide to the DWS here http://www.javu.co.uk/Climbing/Guides/DWS/BerryHeadQuarry/index.shtml

 From north take A3022 to Brixham.
 Inside the town limits is an old white toll house - turn R (Monksbridge Rd) and follow signs for Berry Head, all the way to the car park by the Napoleonic Southern Redoubt.
 Walk along a road towards the cafe and coastguard station then fork left on a metalled road that leads back rightwards down into the quarry.